Classes of poultry

 Turkey poults require extra care and monitoring in the first couple of weeks to ensure that they are drinking water and eating the feed provided.
 Deaths within the first five days due to starvation and dehydration are more common than with chicks.
 The use of brooder rings is important for brooding poults, as it helps contain them near heat, feed and water sources.

 If turkeys are to be raised on pasture, the range should be rotated so that a different area is used each year.
 This will help reduce the incidence of parasitic infection.
+Appropriate use of dewormers and manure management are also important to reduce parasitic infection.
+Talk with your veterinarian to develop a parasite management plan for your flock.

 Breast blister and pre-slaughter feed removal recommendations are the same as those for broiler chickens.